MehediHasanEmon018/Digital-Wallet-System/README.md

 Bank Transfer (LenDen) – transfer wallet balance to a bank account.

-Money Request System
+Money Request System:

 Instead of direct receiving, users send a money request to another account.

 Requested user can approve and complete the transaction.

-Transaction History
+Transaction History:

 Both sender and receiver see detailed logs.